soapbox-pub/rebased/docs/configuration/cheatsheet.md

 No specific configuration.

+#### Pleroma.Upload.Filter.ExiftoolReadData

+This filter only reads metadata with Exiftool so clients can prefill the media description field.

+No specific configuration.

 #### Pleroma.Upload.Filter.Mogrify

 * `args`: List of actions for the `mogrify` command like `"strip"` or `["strip", "auto-orient", {"implode", "1"}]`.